Why Saying Goodbye Is The Worst

 4. The most important reason is that I met a lot of awesome people!

 Indeed, this trip reminded me of some other trips I had.
-For instance, my Great Lakes, US trip, where I met my best English friend five years ago!
+For instance, I met my best English friend five years ago!

 Or my very first solo trip to New Orleans, where I met my dear friends from Rhode Island.